 As an artist I prefer Society6‘s store front, as you can customize your store front to show either just your designs as prints, or the different products you have for sale.
 You can also sort by new, random or most popular.

-The Zazzle storefront has recently been revamped so your”Home” tab is the landing page for your storefront.
+On the Zazzle storefront your “Home” tab is the landing page for your storefront.

 Under the “Home” tab your “Most Popular” products show up first, followed by your “Categories”, then “Recently Sold” products, and finally “Latest Products”.
 You can customize which categories are shown and re-arrange these under the Store Settings.

 There is also a “Products” tab which seems to show a mix of your more popular items, a “Collections” tab (which can include your own products as well as other people’s), followed by “Comments” and “About” tabs.

 While this new storefront is a major improvement from what it was before, I find it a little cluttered and also think it may be confusing or overwhelming for a first time user.

 A redeeming factor for Zazzle is that you have the ability to have multiple stores under the same account, which is not possible on Society6 at this time.